-Winter finally gave up and walleye season is here!
+Winter finally gave up and walleye season is upon us, here are some walleye opener tips!
 Now that the season is here, having a good game plan for opening day and the rest of the early season can mean the difference between spring fishing success and frustration.

 Choosing the right lake is often key to opening day success, with water temperature being a top consideration.
 For that reason, I usually like to start on a small, shallow lake that warms quickly.
 With this year’s seemingly never-ending winter this consideration probably becomes even more important!

 For me, I will be opening on one of a few small, shallow lakes in my local area, and will be willing to jump from lake to lake to try to find a bite.
-I’ll pick from lakes that have reputations of producing good early season action and also target those that offered good ice fishing success for walleyes last winter.
+I’ll pick from lakes that have reputations for producing good early-season action and also target those that offered good ice-fishing success for walleyes last winter.
 Often the small shallow lakes in my area have cyclic walleye populations and targeting those that have good numbers of fish right now is often sound advice.

 Regardless of the lake chosen, I often start my early season search along the lake’s first drop-off where the shoreline flat dumps into deeper water.
 Specifically, I look for differences along with that edge, maybe small turns or points on the drop-off, areas where the harder bottom is present, or small areas of emerging weeds as these spots often congregate baitfish drawing in walleyes.